 When does the CARES Act end?

-Although these benefits were originally set to expire much earlier, President Joe Biden requested an extension through September on his first day in office.
-The U.S. Department of Education responded quickly and officially pushed the end date to September 30.
+Although these benefits were originally set to expire much earlier, President Joe Biden requested an extension through September on his first day in office, and then extended again for a final time.
+The U.S. Department of Education responded quickly and officially pushed the end date to January 31, 2022.

 The student loan provision in the act gives federal student loan borrowers whose loans were originated by the U.S. Department of Education a suspension of payments through that date.